jupyterlite/jupyterlite/docs/quickstart/using.md

 ## Installing the JupyterLite application

-JupyterLite can also be "installed" as an application if it is supported by the browser and the operating system.
+JupyterLite can also be installed as an application if it is supported by the browser and the operating system.

 When you visit a JupyterLite website, you can install it as an application by clicking